 or targeted, in whole or in part, to children under age 13 and subject to COPPA.
 You may not specify a

-field that does not accurately reflect whether your
+default value for the childDirected field that does not accurately reflect whether your

 use of Amazon Lex is related to a website, program, or other application that is directed or targeted,